nsiraje/Project-3/README.md

 2. Set variables:
   login_count = 0
   logout_count = 0
-  total_count = 0
-  irresponsible_behavior = 0
+  irresponsible dictionary = {}

-3.while loop to track the number of logins and logouts. login_count += 1
+3.for loop to track the number of logins and logouts. login_count += 1
   logout_count +=1
 4. if logins > more than logouts